‘Kevin Can Wait’ Canceled By CBS— Kevin James, Leah Remini React To The End Of Their Second CBS Sitcom

 I want to say thank you to the amazing cast, crew, producers, and the writers of @kevincanwaitcbs.
 You accepted me with open arms.
 For me to get to work with @officialkevinjames again day in and day out was a Godsend.
 I laughed everyday, and I will miss that the most.
 You don’t always get a second chance at something that meant so much to you and I did, and I am so grateful for it.
 It came at a time when I needed to laugh.
 So thank you all.
 I am so happy that it happened and I will miss seeing all of you.
 Thank you to @cbstv and @sony for a great time. #kevincanwait

 Kevin Can Wait made history as the first-ever television sitcom to be shot live on Long Island.
 While ratings for the show started out strong, there was a decline in the second season as the show changed direction.
-In addition to Kevin James and Leah Remini, the show starred Taylor Spreitler, Mary-Charles Jones, James DiGiacomo, Ryan Cartwright, Gary Valentine
+In addition to Kevin James and Leah Remini, the show starred Taylor Spreitler, Mary-Charles Jones, James DiGiacomo, Ryan Cartwright, Gary Valentine, and Leonard Earl Howze.

 You can see Kevin James and Leah Remini in a scene from Kevin Can Wait below.